latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 ## Rules

-‘Automatic’ hyphenation points, as inserted by the hyphenation algorithm, are entered in the pattern as vertical bars (`|`).
+‘Regular’ hyphenation points, as inserted automatically by the hyphenation algorithm, are entered in the pattern as vertical bars (`|`).
 Explicit hyphens are entered as `=`.
-Spaces are allowed for clarity, but they are discarded.
+Spaces are allowed for clarity, and they are discarded.

 The items in the replacement list are of four kinds: